opensearch-project/documentation-website/_ingest-pipelines/processors/drop.md

 ## Configuration parameters

-The following table lists the required and optional parameters for the `date` processor.
+The following table lists the required and optional parameters for the `drop` processor.

 Parameter | Required | Description |
 |-----------|-----------|-----------|